jelle619/JelleZwie.rs/mkdocs/characters/docs/Dungeons & Dragons/Bluefire.md

 # Bluefire

 !!! warning
-    This character sheet may possibly contain some homebrew content.
+    This character sheet contains homebrew content.
+Ask your Dungeon Master whether he approves the use of homebrew before using it.

-## Character sheets
-Below are the character sheets that are available for download.

-* Level 1 (coming soon)
-* Level 2 (coming soon)
+Coming soon!

 ## Copyright
 The character sheet is TM & © 2014 Wizards of the Coast LLC.
 The contents within are subject to the copyright as described [here](/characters/#copyright).